Smoothieware/Smoothie-video-tutorials/README.md

 Ideas for additional videos :
 * A tour of the different Smoothieboards and their peripherals/features
 * A short explanation of Smoothie's internals
+* A tour of various endstops and probes and how to use them all